arnodelorme/wp15/generative-BIDS/README.md

 options:
-  -h, --help            show this help message and exit -p COVARIANCE [COVARIANCE ...], --covariance COVARIANCE [COVARIANCE ...]
+  -h, --help            show this help message and exit -c COVARIANCE [COVARIANCE ...], --covariance COVARIANCE [COVARIANCE ...]
-                        A list of variable names between which the covariance structure is preserved when generating the pseudo data
+                        A list of variable names between which the covariance structure is preserved when generating the pseudo data (default: None) -i INCLUDE [INCLUDE ...], --include INCLUDE [INCLUDE ...]
-                        (default: None)
-  -i INCLUDE [INCLUDE ...], --include INCLUDE [INCLUDE ...]
                         A list of include pattern(s) that select the files in the BIDS input-directory that are produced in the output directory (default: ['*'])

 examples:
-  genbids bids pseudobids -p age sex height -i *.tsv *.json CHANGES README
+  genbids bids pseudobids -c age sex height -i *.tsv *.json CHANGES README

 author:
   Marcel Zwiers